Jack Graney: Playing career

 Graney began his professional baseball career as a pitcher, and remained one through the 1909 season.
 He pitched in two games for the Cleveland team (then known as the Naps) in 1908, and spent the rest of 1908 and 1909 with the Portland Beavers.
 When he was brought back up to the Naps' roster in 1910, they converted him to an outfielder, as team management did not trust his control at the major league level.

 Graney was the first batter to face Babe Ruth in a major league game, on July 11, 1914.
-He led the American League with 41 doubles in 1916, scoring a career-high 106 runs, and led the league in walks in both 1917 and 1919.
+On June 26th 1916, Graney was the first ever major league player to record a plate appearance wearing a number on their uniform.
+Also in 1916 he led the American League with 41 doubles, scoring a career-high 106 runs, and led the league in walks in both 1917 and 1919.

 On August 17, 1920, Indians shortstop Ray Chapman, Graney's roommate and best friend, died after having been struck in the head by a Carl Mays pitch in a game against the New York Yankees the day before.
 Graney was devastated, and suffered a breakdown upon viewing Chapman's body, having to be forcibly removed from the hospital room.
 Two days later during the casket viewing, Graney fainted.
 He was too distraught to attend the funeral and never forgave Mays for what he believed was an intentional beaning.
 The Indians went on to win the pennant and 1920 World Series against Brooklyn, with Graney going hitless in his only three postseason at-bats.